 A. Briefly - it allows dogs or bitches of Tenterfield Terrier type or Mini Foxies to become first generation TTs.
 When you breed your first generation dog/bitch its pups will become second generation, and so on until you reach fifth generation (providing both sire and dam have the required background).
-Any fifth generation dog/bitch can be registered with a state canine body and will be eligible for the show ring and other official events - specific documents will be provided upon request to the Registrar.
+Any fifth generation dog/bitch can be registered with a state canine body and will be eligible for the show ring and other official events.
+For this to occur you will need specific documents that will be provided upon request to the Registrar.
 These must then be provided to your state canine controlling body for their acceptance onto the ANKC registry.

 Q. So I can register a Mini Foxie as a Tenterfield Terrier?

 A. Yes.
 A Mini Foxie will become a first generation TT – no legal or copyright issues apply.
 Application forms are on the NTTC website.
 Read these forms and the information on the website to learn what is required, or contact the Registrar for more assistance.
 The forms must be filled in completely otherwise the process will be delayed due to the Registrar needing to contact you for the full details.

 Q. I am already a member of a state canine body.
 Do I have to join a Tenterfield Terrier club?